salarmotevalli/symfony-async/README.md

 ```json
 {"message":"report sent to salar email: salar.mo.ro@gmail.com"}
 ```
-Then open and check http://0.0.0.0:1080/ the mailcatcher endpoint
+Then open and check http://0.0.0.0:1080/ the Mailcatcher endpoin